pumpncode/Buffoonery/README.md

 + Arstotzkan Denial: Gains +4 Mult and +20 Chips for each red and blue seal, respectively, in full deck. (uncommon)
 + Clown: +20 Chips.
 Gains +20 Chips whenever a joker is added. (uncommon)
 + Patronizing Joker: X4 Chips.
 Selects as many cards as he can for you. (rare)
 + Maggit: ^1.5 Mult if you own a  Nu Metal Joker.
-If you don't, creates one for you when Blind is selected, but only once.
-(Rare)
+If you don't, creates one for you when Blind is selected, but only once. (legendary)

 --> *(Nu Metal Jokers: Clown, Five Fingers, Korny Joker, Rerollin' and White Pony.)*